 Also one other distinct thing is the full yellow

-stockings on the legs, where the oratrix have some yellow on
+stockings on the legs on adult birds, where the oratrix have some yellow on

 the lower leg but not as noted or seen.
 The magna will be

 seen mostly as a stocky built bird compared to the nominate

 form oratrix which is seen as a more streamlined built bird.